alongenosar/ios-sdk/README.md

     pod install
 ```
 ## Step 2: Obtain SDK token and secret codes.
 Snappers identify developers by their app's bundle id.
-To create a developer account and obtain the neccsery token and secret codes drop us a message info@snappers.tv, including your app's bundle id.
+Drop us a message info@snappers.tv, including your app's bundle id, to create a developer account and obtain the SDK token and secret codes,

 ## Step 3: Configure App Settings